 The last three selling prices for PSA 10 Ozzie Smith rookie cards ranged from $6,483 to $7,850 between October of 2008 and July of 2010.

 Like many cards from the 1979 Topps issue, the Smith rookie card is notorious for being poorly centered.
 The average selling price for conditions across the board is only around $30 (you can check current eBay listings here).
 Even higher grade 1979 Topps sets, with a typically off-center Smith sell for $125-175.

-While they frequently turn up on the list of most watched eBay baseball cards, only a small number of PSA 9 Smith rookies have been sold via eBay in the last 90 days according to research by Sports Collectors Daily, with winning bids between $379 and $504 for examples without qualifiers.
+While they frequently turn up on the list of most watched eBay baseball cards, only a small number of PSA 9 Smith rookies have been sold there in the last 90 days according to research by Sports Collectors Daily, with winning bids between $379 and $504 for examples without qualifiers.